-The current revitalization of TBS’ aims is largely an updating of its initial vision, though motivated to participate in a global black intellectual and cultural world that has changed significantly since the journal’s founding.
-TBS continues to engage and cultivate differential black political conversations and cultural expressions from across the black world while maintaining its core commitment to tough-minded thinking and an emancipatory project.
-Thus we welcome submissions (in English and in translation) from anywhere in the world as long as they meet the criteria articulated on our website and in the journal.
-All disciplines and fields are welcome as long as they appreciate the unique opportunity TBS offers to speak to others outside one’s area.
-But perhaps most important, we imagine ourselves as the forum for ideas and conversations that have yet to emerge.
+The current revitalization of TBS‘s aims is largely an updating of its initial vision, though motivated to participate in a global Black intellectual and cultural world that has changed significantly since the journal’s founding.
+TBS continues to engage and cultivate differential Black political conversations and cultural expressions from across the Black world while maintaining its core commitment to tough-minded thinking and an emancipatory project.
+Finally, and perhaps more importantly, we imagine ourselves as the forum for ideas and conversations that have yet to emerge.